World’s largest virtual agentic engineering & quality conference

 • Execute test runs manually or trigger automated runs via CI/CD integration (Jenkins, GitHub Actions, GitLab CI).
 The tool records pass/fail status, duration, and evidence (screenshots, logs).

 • Log defects directly from failed test steps, auto-linked to the test case and requirement.
-Most tools sync bidirectionally with Jira or Azure DevOps.
+Most tools sync bidirectionally with Jira or Azure DevOps, and our Jira test management guide walks through configuring that two-way sync end to end.

 • Track coverage and progress via dashboards that show: tests planned vs executed, pass rate by module, defects by severity, and blocked tests.